Architecture, Landscape Architecture, and Urban Planning

 Questions about these requirements?
 See the contact info at the bottom of the page.

 Students may study for a PhD degree in architecture, landscape architecture, or urban planning.
-The program is jointly are administered by a committee of the Faculty of Arts and Sciences in cooperation with the Faculty of Design.
+The program is jointly administered by a committee of the Faculty of Arts and Sciences in cooperation with the Faculty of Design.

-The program is intended for persons who wish to enter teaching and advanced research careers in the history and theory of architecture, architectural technology, landscape architecture, and urban form from antiquity to the present; or the analysis and development of cities, landscapes, and regions with an emphasis on social, economic, technological, ecological, transportation and infrastructural systems.
+The program is intended for persons who wish to enter teaching and advanced research careers in the history and theory of architecture, architectural technology, landscape architecture, and urban form from antiquity to the present; or the analysis and development of cities, landscapes, and regions with an emphasis on social, economic, ecological, transportation and infrastructural systems.
 (The PhD program does not prepare students for licensing as design practitioners in any of these fields.
 For information on professional master's programs, contact the Graduate School of Design, Admissions Office, 48 Quincy Street, Cambridge, MA 02138, 617-495-5453.)

 Program of Study